chrinide/ET-NWChem/README.md

 # Generalized Mulliken-Hush Analysis of Electron Transfer Calculation in NWChem

-Computing electron transfer matrix element (H_ab) or electron transfer integral using a Generalized Mulliken−Hush (GMH) in NWChem program.
+Computing electron transfer matrix element or electron transfer integral (H<sub>ab</sub>) using a Generalized Mulliken−Hush (GMH) in NWChem program.

 Herein, tddft module has been being modified to compute electron transfer matrix element using GMH method based on following formula.